-Cancerous Mutational signature analysis provides an operative framework to understand the somatic evolution of cancer from normal tissue.
+Cancerous Mutational signature analysis provides an operative framework to understand the somatic evolution of cancer from normal tissue [19, 21, 22, 23, 24].
 From the earliest phases of neoplastic changes, cells may acquire several types of mutations in the form of single nucleotide variants, insertions and deletions, copy number changes and chromosomal aberrations.
-These mutations are hypothesized to be caused by multiple mutational processes operative in cancer leaving behind specific footprints in the DNA that can by captured by tumor mutational signature analysis.
-It is becoming increasingly evident that these tumor mutational signatures are not only important for understanding cancer evolution but also may have therapeutic implications, thus this an a very active and important area of research [1,2,3].
+These mutations are hypothesized to be caused by multiple mutational processes operative in cancer leaving behind specific footprints in the DNA that can by captured by tumor mutational signature analysis[4,20],.
+It is becoming increasingly evident that these tumor mutational signatures are not only important for understanding cancer evolution but also may have therapeutic implications, thus this an a very active and important area of research [1,2,3,20].

 The basic idea behind mutational signatures is that mutational processes create specific patterns of mutations.
 Thus, it follows that if one can identify these patterns in a given sample then they can essentially detect the corresponding mutational processes.
 The possible mutations are grouped into 6 mutation types based on the base where the mutation was observed.
 These 6 mutation types are C>A, C>G, C>T, T>A, T>C, and T>G. Now, these 6 types of mutations are further divided based on their location, i.e., other bases that are in their immediate proximity giving us the 96 mutation types that are termed the single based substitution context.
-Alexandrov et al. first developed and applied this idea to The Cancer Genome Atlas (TCGA) [7] data and identified the first iteration of 30 single base substitution (SBS) COSMIC signatures termed as COSMIC signatures [5], which came to be used as the de facto reference for signature refitting.
-The initial study was then expanded to the analysis of data from the Pan-Cancer Analysis of Whole Genomes (PCAWG) project [7], resulting in two additional signatures using different contexts signature classes/categories with multiple signatures in each class.
+Alexandrov et al. first developed and applied this idea to The Cancer Genome Atlas (TCGA) data and identified the first iteration of 30 single base substitution (SBS) COSMIC signatures termed as COSMIC signatures, which came to be used as the de facto reference for signature refitting [7,5].
+The initial study was then expanded to the analysis of data from the Pan-Cancer Analysis of Whole Genomes (PCAWG) project [7], resulting in two additional signatures using different contexts signature classes with multiple signatures in each class.
 These new classes are double base substitutions (DBS) signatures and insertions/deletions (indels) signatures, which are in addition to the reference SBS signatures [8].

 The mutational signature analysis workflow involves multiple steps that require different amounts of time and processing power.
-Briefly, the workflow starts from BAM files that are aligned to a reference genome and then proceeds to the variant calling step which outputs the VCF files.
+Briefly, the workflow starts from binary alignment map (BAM) files that are aligned to a reference genome and then proceeds to the variant calling step which outputs the variant calling format (VCF)files.
 These steps are usually very resource-intensive and thus do not allow for much experimentation on personal computers (the downstream steps of variant filtering and annotation are much faster).
 The final step, the mutational signature analysis, is the least resource-intensive and, therefore, is easier for users to compare multiple methods on their desktop.
 Therefore, to facilitate comprehensive mutational signature analysis, we developed the package, MetaMutationalSigs.
 We developed a wrapper for multiple mutational signature packages [10,11,12,13] that are typically used for mutation signature analysis.
 Here, we have developed a standard format for inputs and outputs for easy interoperability and effective comparison respectively.
-With our previous experience in visualization of genomic data [Lan et al.], we have also implemented standard visualizations for the results of all mutational signature packages to ensure easy analysis.
+With our previous experience in visualization of genomic data [18], we have also implemented standard visualizations for the results of all mutational signature packages to ensure easy analysis.
 MetaMutationalSigs software is easy to install and use through Docker.

 Approach:

+When we refer to COSMIC signatures version 2 as COMCIC legacy SBS and cosmic v3 SBS